continuouspipe/continuouspipe/documentation/content/configuration/deployments.md

         path: /healthz
 ```

-Sometimes your container won't be listening on the relevant port by the time the readiness probe runs but you will still want to check that it in functioning.
+Sometimes your container won't be listening on the relevant port by the time the readiness probe runs but you will still want to check that it is functioning.
 A good idea would be to check that a file can be created in a directory such as /tmp.

 ``` yaml
 deployment_strategy: